jinlx/jinlx.github.io/_pages/researches.md

 ## Biomass Burning Chemistry
 As the priority of this stage, I will work on exploring the missing OVOCs source and answering what uncharacterized VOCs are needed to include in the model based on the WE-CAN campaign.
 Specific focus will be on furan and its 4 derivatives (those VOCs containing 4-carbon and 1-oxygen aromatic ring).
 The GEOS-Chem mechanism will be evaluated along with the most explicit chemical mechanism of trace gas.
 The chemical impacts from fire smoke will be investigated from regional and global schale.

-## Biomass Burning Transport and heath concerns
+## Biomass Burning Transport and Heath Concerns
 Post deployment I will work to evaluate current 5 available injections parametrizations on plume transport and plume evolution and provide recomm.
 Finally, I will use our fire-adapted GEOS-Chem to provide the fire impacts on human health from regional to global scale.